-Shopping for insurance stats with quality insurance companies because you want to be satisfied with the results.
+Shopping for insurance starts with quality insurance companies because you want to be satisfied with the results.
 There are differences between insurance companies and it may not be obvious.
-Large companies does not mean they are any better than others.
-The most expensive coverage does not mean you will any better than the cheapest coverage.
-I have shopped for insurance for my personal, business and as CFO for corporations I worked for too.
+Large companies do not mean they are any better than others.
+The most expensive coverage is not necessarily better than the cheapest coverage.
+I have shopped for insurance often for my personal residence, business and as CFO for corporations.
 As I said, I tried all the traditional and nontraditional ways to find the best coverage at a reasonable price.
 To my surprise the best solution was using a customer satisfaction survey to get insurance quotes.
 I went with Amica Mutual Insurance Company because they offered the best price and had the highest customer satisfaction (95%) rate.
 Shopping for homeowners insurance is necessary in southern California and I am satisfied!

 Photo by: SavaTheAggie